 The mistake:

 This is a silent account killer for anyone who has not taken the time to understand how margin modes work.
-In cross margin mode, your entire account balance backs your trade—so if things go wrong, you could lose everything.
+In cross margin mode, your entire account balance backs your trade.
+If things go wrong, you could lose everything.
 Isolated margin contains the risk of a single position, which prevents one bad trade from wiping out your whole account.

 How to spot it early:

-• You don’t know which margin mode you’re using.
+- You do not know which margin mode you are using.

 The solution:

-Use isolated margin while you are still getting comfortable with the platform so that each position has a defined, limited chunk of risk.
-Switch to cross margin only if you fully understand how it works.
+Isolated margin is often recommended while learning the platform, as each position has a defined, limited chunk of risk.
+Traders typically switch to cross margin only after fully understanding how shared margin affects liquidation across all open positions.
 Learn more in this guide: Cross margin vs isolated margin

 6. Misunderstanding contract specifications (size, expiration, tick value)